MaciejWojs/MacroTeX/README.md

 ### Auto-completion

 1. Start typing a LaTeX macro (e.g. `\fg`) in your .tex file
-2. The extension will show available paths that match the macro's file typrs requirements
+2. The extension will show available paths that match the macro's file types requirements
 3. Select a path to automatically insert the complete macro with proper paths

 Extension creates snippets from user defined macros.